-We use the filter F200W to perform our modeling of Arc 2 since it has the best compromise between signal-to-noise ratio (S/N) of the extended arc and JWST point spread function size.
-As the SN extent is not resolved, our extended source model should not attempt to reconstruct their flux on the source plane.
-We therefore boost the data uncertainties by a large factor ($\sim 10^3$) within circular regions of 4 pixels in radius centered on each SN image, which effectively exclude the corresponding pixels from the data likelihood term.
-Compared to our position-based model of Sect.~\ref{ssec:SLmod:pointlike}, our extended-image model contains both additional parameters and constraints.
-The number of additional free parameters in this model is equal to the effective number of source pixels, which in our case is $N_{\rm free}^{\rm src-ext}\approx135$ \citep[for details of its computation, see][]{2006MNRAS.371..983S}.
-These pixels are constrained by the $N_{\rm con}^{\rm arc} = 29\,469$ pixels within the arc mask (shown in magenta in Fig.~\ref{fig:cluster_multiple_images}).
-Due to the removal of some image families within the arc, the updated number of point-like constraints is $N_{\rm con}^{\rm img}=2\times84=168$ and number of free point-like source parameters is $N_{\rm free}^{\rm src-pt}=2\times33+15=81$.
+We used the F200W filter to model Arc 2 because it provides the best compromise between the signal-to-noise ratio (S/N) of the extended arc and the PSF size of JWST.
+Because the SN extent is unresolved, our extended-source model should not attempt to reconstruct their flux on the source plane.
+We therefore increased the data uncertainties by a factor of $\sim 10^3$ within circular regions of four pixels in radius, centered on each SN image, effectively excluding these pixels from the data likelihood term.
+Compared to the position-based model of Sect.~\ref{ssec:SLmod:pointlike}, the extended-image model includes additional parameters and constraints.
+The number of additional free parameters equals the effective number of source pixels, which in our case is $N_{\rm free}^{\rm src-ext}\approx135$ \citep[for details of its computation, see][]{2006MNRAS.371..983S}.
+These are constrained by $N_{\rm con}^{\rm arc} = 29\,469$ pixels within the arc mask (shown in magenta in Fig.~\ref{fig:cluster_multiple_images}).
+Due to the removal of some image families within the arc, the updated number of point-like constraints is $N_{\rm con}^{\rm img}=2\times84=168$ and the number of free point-like source parameters is $N_{\rm free}^{\rm src-pt}=2\times33+15=81$.
 Therefore, our complete lens model has $N_{\rm dof}^{\rm pos+ext} = (N^{\rm img}_{\rm con} + N_{\rm con}^{\rm arc}) - (N_{\rm free}^{\rm src-pt} + N_{\rm free}^{\rm src-ext}) = 29\,421$ degrees of freedom.

-We note that the tens of thousands of arc pixels overpower the few hundreds of point-like images available.
-The position-based likelihood term thus becomes subdominant compared to the extended-image likelihood term when evaluated close to the best-fit solution.
-Since here we focus on the impact of modeling the extended surface of the SN H0pe host, we do not attempt to re-weight the two likelihoods so the extended-image term remains naturally dominant.
-We note however that Schuldt et al. (in prep.) explores different likelihood weighting choices, finding significant improvements in mass model uncertainties in all cases.
+The tens of thousands of arc pixels dominate over the few hundred point-like images available.
+Consequently, the position-based likelihood term becomes subdominant compared to the extended-image likelihood term when evaluated close to the best-fit solution.
+Because we focus on the impact of modeling the extended surface of the SN H0pe host, we did not attempt to reweight the two likelihoods, so the extended-image term remains naturally dominant.
+We note, however, that Schuldt et al. (in prep.) explore different likelihood weighting choices, and find significant improvements in mass model uncertainties in all cases.